 All visits performed by interns and residents who are funded by a THC or PCRE grant from HRSA must be excluded from lines 5 and 6 on this worksheet.
 Visits performed by an intern or resident funded by a THC or PCRE grant from HRSA are separately reported on the Worksheet S-1, Parts I and II.

-An FQHC must report comparable visits for title X and title XIX and other payors in their respective columns.

 Column 0.--Use this column only when you are filing a consolidated cost report to identify each FQHC listed on Worksheet S-1, Part I, line 14 and subscripts in the exact same order.

 Columns 1 through 4.--Enter the number of medical visits, mental health visits and visits performed by interns and residents, if applicable, for each program (title V, title XVIII, and title XIX) and all other payors.
 Include dually eligible (Medicare/Medicaid) beneficiaries in column 2.

+Column 5.--Enter the sum of the total medical visits, mental health visits and visits performed by interns and residents included in columns 1 through 4.

 44-20 Rev. 1